 Last Friday it was announced that Canadian fighter jets had performed their first operational flights over Iraq, targeting forces of the Islamic State of Iraq and the Levant (ISIL).
 However, as of date no bombs have yet been dropped.
+“Support the Government’s decision to contribute Canadian military assets to the fight against ISIL, and terrorists allied with ISIL, including air strike capability for a period of up to six months;”

 Canadian air forces are being housed at an undisclosed air base inside Kuwait, where strict security around western military bases has been tight.
 Even special permission is needed for military personnel to leave.
 This recent update is but one in an ongoing series of events in Canadian foreign policy as resources are mustered by the national government to respond to the insurgency.